pwideman/sha1-hulud-actions/.github/ts.instructions.md

 - Use kebab-case filenames (e.g., `user-session.ts`, `data-service.ts`) unless told otherwise.
 - Keep tests, types, and helpers near their implementation when it aids discovery.
 - Reuse or extend shared utilities before adding new ones.
+- Use a modular approach; avoid monolithic files.
+Split large files into focused modules.
+- Apply the modular approach to functions: split large functions into smaller, focused functions.
+- Use integration boundaries for modules that interact with external systems or APIs.
+For example, all GitHub API calls should go through a dedicated 'github' module.

 ## Naming & Style